Case Studies and Historical Evidence in HPS. Turning the mirror: from scientific pluralism to pluralism in HPS, University of Exeter, January 8–9.

 Taming the catch-all.
 Colloquium in Philosophy of Science of the Munich Center for Mathematical Philosophy, November 13.

 Unwarranted assumptions.
-Continuity, Improvement, and Innovation in Experimental Methodology, UI Bloomington, Oct 30–31.
+Continuity, Improvement, and Innovation in Experimental Methodology, University of Indiana at Bloomington, Oct 30–31.

 Scenes from a Marriage: On the confrontation model of history and philosophy of science.
 16th Congress of Logic, Methodology and Philosophy of Science, Prague, August 6.